You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 1. Create and Verify Your Google Business Profile

-When you search “ice cream near me,” you’ll see a big map at the top of your screen in addition to information on shops listed in the main search results such as the name, address, website, phone number, and reviews for each business.
+When you search “ice cream near me,” you’ll see a map at the top of your screen in addition to information on shops listed in the main search results such as the name, address, website, phone number, and reviews for each business.

-Verification is critical to ensure you’re the owner of your page so that you can make edits to your page in the future.
-Google will send you a postcard with a verification code and you’ll need to enter this code in order to verify your profile.
+But don’t forget to verify your profile.
+Verification is critical to ensure you’re the owner of your page so that you can make edits in the future.
+Google will send you a verification code and you’ll need to enter this code in order to verify your profile.

-You may not remember setting up a Google Business Profile in the past, but you’d be surprised how many people don’t realize they, or another person from their company, started creating a Google Business Profile once before.
+You may not remember setting up a Google Business Profile in the past, but you’d be surprised how many people don’t realize they, or another person from their company, started creating one before.

-To see if you have more than one page, you can search in Google’s map results for your business name.
-You can also use the Moz Local tool.
-Type in your business name and address in this tool and it will tell you if there are duplicate listings online.
-If you find duplicate listings, then contact Google to get them removed as soon as possible, so they don’t hurt your rankings.
+To see if you have more than one profile, you can search in Google Maps for your business name.
+You can also use a citation audit tool like BrightLocal or WhiteSpark.
+Type in your business name and address and the tool will tell you if there are duplicate listings online.
+If you find duplicates, contact Google to get them removed as soon as possible so they don’t hurt your rankings.

-3. Add Categories, Description, Hours, Products/Services, Photos
+3. Add Categories, Description, Hours, Products/Services, and Photos

-Once you have verified your Google profile and cleaned up any duplicate listings, it’s time to flesh out your profile…
+Once you have verified your Google profile and cleaned up any duplicate listings, it’s time to flesh out your profile.

 Categories

-You can search this big list to find all the relevant categories for your business.
-Another tip is to review the categories other top-ranking local businesses have selected in their profiles and use the same ones.
+Make sure the categories you choose are actually relevant to your business.
+It’s against Google’s terms to include irrelevant categories.
+A good tip is to review the categories other top-ranking local businesses in your area have selected in their profiles and use the same ones.

 Description

-Products & Services
+Products and Services

 Google also allows you to add detailed blurbs about specific products and services.
 We recommend filling out these sections as well.